 Potential Consequences of Missing the Deadline

-Consequences of missing the tax filing deadline range from no real punishment at all to serious penalties, interest and harsh collection actions.
+Consequences of missing the tax filing deadline range from no real punishment at all to serious penalties, interest, tax audits and harsh collection actions.
 Here are the possible consequences of missing the deadline, listed in order from least serious to most serious.

 - No Penalties and No Loss of Refund: Applicable only if you are owed a refund and you do file your taxes within a reasonable time frame, it is possible that you will receive neither penalties nor loss of refund.
 If you are owed money and do not file within three years, you forfeit your right to your refund.

 - Loss of Refund: Although you do have a full three years to file for your refund, you will not receive interest on the taxes that the IRS owes you, so it is highly suggested that you file sooner than later.
 Filing sooner also limits the possibility of the IRS taking action if they believe that you actually owe money in income taxes.

 - Failure-to-Pay Penalty: The failure-to-pay penalty is charged when taxes have been filed but not paid.
 This penalty is .5% a month and can reach a maximum of 25% of the original tax bill.